Risingson/eveeyedocs/docs/adchange.md

 Dear Pilot,

-in the last year i worked hard to implement the most sought for features to share data amnongst fellow pilots.
+in the last year i worked hard to implement the most sought for feature to share data amnongst fellow pilots.

-Up until now the app was running fully clien.side, meaning it stored all data on your phone/tablet and did not need a server backend at all.
+Up until now the app was running fully clientside.
+This meant it stored all data on your phone/tablet and did not need a server backend at all.

 In this new version the following features were introduced that need a server backend maintained by eveeye:

-- Cloud storage to sync your data amongst your own devices
+- Cloud storage to sync your data amongst your devices/browsers
 - Share your location with a group of players
 - Share wormhole connections
 - Share signatures (parsing via browser version)
+- S
 - Pulling 24h and 48h activity stats from eveeye server

 New users still see a nag-banner while those of you having purchased to remove nag-banners don't.